Mahi-Mani/liri-node-app/README.md

 song details are displayed.
 Output is logged in log.txt file as well.

 ![Site](gif/spotify.gif)
-* logAfterSpotify.png :

 All commands' output is logged to log.txt file and the screenshot of it is added below.

 ![Site](logImages/logAfterSpotify.png)
-* Concert.gif :
+2. Bands in Town API :

 `node liri.js concert-this Built to Spill`